team-toast/foundrydao.com/md-src/faq.md

 Then please do not send money to the Token Sale.
 Or wait until the full governance contract is up if you want the fully decentralized experience.

 ## How much is the sale looking to raise?
 As much as the market deems appropriate.
-We will write more on our expectations and hopes for this before the sale launches on May 15th.
+We will write more on our expectations and hopes for this before the sale launches.

 ## How do I participate?
 To participate in the sale, you need a small amount of Ether for gas, and however much DAI you want to spend on FRY.
 This should be held in a web3 wallet to interact with the sale.
 We recommend the browser plugin Metamask.